red-rj/sessions/README.md

 What's in the package?

 - `arguments` is an _immutable_ wrapper around the old `argv` pointer, it's elements are the same for the lifetime of the application, behaves like a `std::vector<T> const`.
-- `environment` is and an _associative conteiner_ like class, it let's you get and set environment variables like getting and setting keys in a `std::map`!
+- `environment` is and an _associative container_ like class, it let's you get and set environment variables like getting and setting keys in a `std::map`!

 Both are empty classes and can be freely constructed around.